sinaptik-ai/pandas-ai/README.md

 ### 📦 Installation

-You can install the PandaAI library using pip or poetry.
+You can install the PandasAI library using pip or poetry.

 With pip: